 What Is Post Pandemic Hyperinflation

 Post-Pandemic Hyperinflation occurs when the money supply is so plentiful that it exceeds the economy’s ability to produce goods and services.
-This means that there is more money in circulation than there is demand for goods and services.
+This means more money is in circulation than demand for goods and services.
 This is a relatively new phenomenon that has only occurred twice before: once after World War I and again after World War II.

 In a hyperinflationary environment, prices skyrocket as money loses its value overnight.
-In 1923, a loaf of bread cost a 25 billion mark.
-From the beginning of 2008 up to January 2009, inflation ran at an annual rate of 231 million percent in Zimbabwe!
-In Germany’s post-WWI post-hyperinflation economy, a loaf of bread could cost 3 million German marks.
+In 1923, a loaf of bread cost 25 billion marks.
+From 2008 to January 2009, inflation ran at an annual rate of 231 million percent in Zimbabwe!
+A loaf of bread could cost 3 million German marks in Germany’s post-WWI post-hyperinflation economy.

 In a hyperinflationary economy, people rarely save money and usually try to spend it as quickly as possible.
 Because there is so much excess money in circulation, prices rise significantly to accommodate the extra cash people are willing to spend.
 When prices rise, so does the value of money, which is bad news for anyone who has any because it becomes less valuable with each passing day.